adrastia-oracle/adrastia-docs/pages/fundamentals/roadmap.md

 The following is a rough estimate of the roadmap for Adrastia.
 The timeline is subject to change.

 ## Q3-Q4 2022
-- Official launch
+- Official launch: ✅ v1 launched October 01, 2022

 ## Q4 2022
-- Aggregated spot price feeds
+- Aggregated spot price feeds: ✅ Included in v4 (behind schedule)
-- Oracle registries
+- Oracle registries: ❌ Indefinitely postponed

 ## Q1 2023
-- Harmonic TWAPs
+- Harmonic TWAPs: ✅ Included in v2, launched December 12, 2022 (ahead of schedule)
-- Increased management capabilities
+- Increased management capabilities: ✅ Included in v4 (behind schedule)

 ## Q2 2023
 - Staking and incentives